 September 18, 2003 CPSL news from CPSL website

-While it is a tight race at the top of the eastern standings, a 1-0 victory for Hamilton in the only game played in the Canadian Professional Soccer League Wednesday night gave the Thunder a commanding lead at the top of the Western Conference standings and put St. Catharines Wolves in a precarious position in their late-season bid for third place and the playoffs.
+The 1-0 victory for Hamilton in the only game played in the Canadian Professional Soccer League Wednesday night gave the Thunder a commanding lead at the top of the Western Conference standings and put St. Catharines Wolves in a precarious position in their late-season bid for third place and the playoffs.

 Toronto Croatia are just four points behind St. Catharines, but they have two games in hand.

-So, while the season closes in on playoff time, it looks like itís the third place positions that are going to be in doubt and up for grabs until the regular season league games are completed at the end of September.
+So, while the season closes in on playoff time, it looks like it’s the third place positions that are going to be in doubt and up for grabs until the regular season league games are completed at the end of September.

 back to CPSL menu